vgMonky/i3-resurrect-cmd/README.md

   i3-resurrect-cmd restore -w <workspace_number> -d <directory>
   ```

-Replace <workspace_number> with the number of the workspace you want to save/restore, and <directory> with the path where you want to save the files.
+Replace <workspace_number> with the number of the workspace you want to save/restore, and <directory> with the path where you want to save/restore the files.

 ## Development